UBC-CS/cpsc100/notes/week08/week08_summary.md

 Week 8 Summary
 =======================

-This week we will talk about some new Data Structures and formalize a language for all the data structures we've seen (and will see)!
+This week we will talk about how the internet works and how AI has changed the world!